 A few days later, though, CLB reclaimed Drake's crown on Spotify and Apple Music.
 Tough luck, Yeezy.

-Certified Lover Boy also won plenty of smaller honors, including the most one-day streams of a single ("Girls Want Girls" received over 6 million day-one streams) and it may soon enjoy the most simultaneous top 10 singles.
-And it's a shoe-in for #1 on the US top albums chart, having received the approximation of 604k purchases in its first week alone.
+Certified Lover Boy also won plenty of smaller honors, including the most one-day streams of a single ("Girls Want Girls" received over six million day-one streams), and it may soon enjoy the most simultaneous top 10 singles.
+Plus, CLB is a shoe-in for #1 on the US top albums chart, having received the approximation of 604k purchases in its first week alone.

 Furthermore, Drake has secured nine of the top 10 Billboard Hot 100 spots, while the other 12 songs on CLB are in the top 40.

 Kudos to both multi-multi-multi-millionaire musicians either way.
-After their requisite victory laps, perhaps Drake and Kanye can spend some time reflecting on why their record-setting albums include alleged abusers and homophobes.
+After their requisite victory laps, perhaps Drake and Kanye can spend some time reflecting on why they saw fit to include alleged abusers and homophobes as guest features on their record-setting albums.